arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Lecture 2 - Spring Data and Spring Data Rest.md

 ---

+### Query

-> Propose to avoid this method.
+Propose to avoid Queries and even more native queries.
 However, although spring data provides practically almost everything, sometimes JPA query may be the only way.

->
-> * Hard to move from one database engine to another
+* Hard to move from one database engine to another

->
-> * Less readable
+* Less readable

->
-> * More difficult to detect issues before running the application
+* More difficult to detect issues before running the application

->
->   One reason that query may be needed is when we wish to query something like the following
->   `(entity.x=:a OR entity.x=:b) AND (entity.y=:c OR entity.y=:d)`
+One reason that query may be needed is when we wish to query something like the following `(entity.x=:a OR entity.x=:b) AND (entity.y=:c OR entity.y=:d)`

 ---